 In addition to the possibility of establishing a business entity, it is possible for any natural person to conduct business as a sole proprietor.

 And let’s not forget there is also a non-profit association.

 The private limited company (osaühing or OÜ in Estonian) is the most common form of business in Estonia.

-E-Residency is a Estonian government issued digital identity that provides the freedom for anyone in the world to easily start and run a global business.
-E-residents can establish an EU company online within a day then administer it remotely from anywhere in the world while accessing all the tools needed to grow.
+E-Residency is an Estonian government-issued digital identity that provides the freedom for anyone in the world to easily start and run a global business.
+E-residents can establish an EU company online within a day and then administer it remotely from anywhere in the world while accessing all the tools needed to grow.

 E-Residency is a transnational digital identity for all world citizens interested in establishing a trusted location independent company entirely online.